PlenusPyramis/AndroidSDK/README.md

 # PlenusPyramis Android SDK in Docker

 This is a fork of [thyrlian/AndroidSDK](https://github.com/thyrlian/AndroidSDK).
+This sets up an environment to develop and build android apps inside of a preconfigured docker container.

 This README is a supplement to the original, which has been copied to [README-UPSTREAM.md](README-UPSTREAM.md)